MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Related Works

-Multimodal fusion is the core technology for multimodal classification problems.
-Joining the trend of deep representation learning, multimodal fusion aims to integrate and mix data from each input modality and utilizes fused representations for downstream tasks (classification, regression, retrieval, etc.).
+Fusion is the core technology for multimodal classification problems, which integrates data from each input modality and utilizes fused representations for downstream tasks (classification, regression, retrieval, etc.).
 Based on the stage of fusion~\cite{iv2021multimodal}, existing methods can be divided into early, late, or hybrid fusion.
 Early fusion models~\cite{sun2019supertml,shi2021mmag,zhu2021IGTD} usually fuse raw data or extracted features before they are fed into the learnable classifier, while late fusion models~\cite{erickson2020autogluon,soenksen2022mmhealthcare,lu2022good} employ separate learnable encoders for all input modalities and then fuse these learned representations into the learnable classifier.
-Compared to early or late fusion, hybrid fusion (or cross-modality fusion) models are more flexible, allowing for modality fusion to occur at different stages simultaneously~\cite{qingyun2021cross,li2021hybrid}.
-With respect to the fusion operator, existing methods can be categorized into aggregation-based and alignment-based fusion~\cite{baltruvsaitis2018multimodal}.
-Aggregation-based methods often utilize a fusion operation to aggregate multimodal representations into one uniform representation.
-A rich set of operations have been proposed, ranging from straight-forward ones (\eg, \textit{concatenation, sum, mean})~\cite{soenksen2022mmhealthcare,shi2021mmag}, attention mechanism operation~\cite{guo2021tabgnn}, to tensor fusion operation~\cite{zadeh2017tensor}.
-Alignment-based fusion methods~\cite{radford2021clip,tian2022multimodal} mainly employ a certain regularizer to align semantically equivalent embeddings from multi-modalities.
+Hybrid fusion models are more flexible, allowing for modality fusion to occur at different stages simultaneously~\cite{qingyun2021cross,li2021hybrid}.
+Although existing works have demonstrated remarkable capability in modeling feature interactions, they ignore signals of sample proximity, such as the tendency for within a group to exhibit similar behavior or share common interests.
+In response, we propose our approach, \ours, which dynamically constructs graphs based on sample similarity and effectively combines graphical representation learning with multimodal fusion.
+Our approach draws inspiration from pioneering graph neural networks~\cite{guo2021tabgnn,wang2021mogonet,georgantas2022multignn}, which have achieved success in various classification tasks.